DataDog/hiring-engineers/answers.md

 #### (screenshot)
 <img src="https://github.com/kfike/hiring-engineers/blob/solutions-engineer/images/2/snapshot email.png" />

 Bonus: Noticed that my anomaly function was pretty empty, so it’s technically not detecting anything.
-I a real working db, it would be displaying an algorithmic function to detect an unusual amount of max connections
+If I had a db receiving inputs, it would be displaying an algorithmic function to detect an unusual amount of max connections

 ## 3) Monitoring Data